Grammarly vs Sapling

 - Human-in-the-loop Feedback — Improves AI suggestions with user input

-- Accurate grammar and spelling detection
+- Real-time grammar and spelling correction

 - Contextual tone and style suggestions

-- Cross-platform browser extensions and apps
+- Cross-platform availability including browser extensions and mobile apps

-- User-friendly interface
+- User-friendly interface suitable for all skill levels

 - Accurate grammar and spelling correction